10 Product Pricing Strategies For Your Mobile App

 Pricing a product is always tough.
 And pricing a digital product is even tougher.
-If you’re building a mobile app by hiring an app development company, I’m sure one of your key thoughts would be ‘how do I price my mobile app?’, ‘how much should I charge my users?’
+If you’re creating a mobile app by hiring an app development company, I’m sure one of your key thoughts would be ‘how do I price my mobile app?’, ‘how much should I charge my users?’

 We asked some experts from the industry about the product pricing strategy one should follow to ensure your app is attractive to the users as well as provide the potential to build a profitable mobile app business.